IUI What to expect before and during the procedure

 The IUI procedure itself takes less than one minute and typically causes minimal to no cramping.
 We will then ask you to lay still for about 10 minutes before you resume your normal daily activities.

-You will simply bring the specimen to San Antonio IVF within one hour of the time it was collected and, after we verify your identity, our staff will take it for processing.
+You will simply bring the specimen to Ovation within one hour of the time it was collected and, after we verify your identity, our staff will take it for processing.
 Please keep the specimen at room or body temperature from the time it was collected until the time it is dropped off.
 Please do NOT let the specimen sit in the hot Texas sun in a hot car, as the sperm will be dead by the time they are processed.